Culture of Qatar: Folklore

 With the advent of oil exploration and modernization, the tradition of oral storytelling gradually declined.
-Efforts by government ministries such as the Ministry of Culture, alongside local universities, have sought to preserve and transcribe these tales in publications.
-Collaborative endeavors between government agencies, educational institutions, and regional bodies like the GCC States Folklore Centre, headquartered in Doha, have played a crucial role in cataloging and promoting Qatari folklore.
+Efforts by government ministries such as the Ministry of Culture, alongside local universities, have been made to preserve and transcribe these tales.
+Collaborative endeavors between government agencies and regional bodies like the GCC States Folklore Centre, headquartered in Doha, have helped preserve the local folklore.